-Note that we do not check whether the PCPP proof itself is valid, let alone is the "canonical" one that should have been computed according to the transformation (see discussion in [14]), but rather rely on its occupying a negligible portion of the area of the array (say at most $n^{3/2}$ cells at all times).17 Likewise, we do not check the validity of the process of computing this PCPP proof nor the process of computing the functions F, C and C' (or the process of transporting x and y).
-What we do check is the displayed values of C(x), C(y) and $C'(i, x_i)$ (as well as areas that are supposed to be "inactive"; see Figure 3).18 Hence, we get
+Note that we do not check whether the PCPP proof itself is valid, let alone is the "canonical" one that should have been computed according to the transformation (see discussion in [14]), but rather rely on its occupying a negligible portion of the area of the array (say at most $n^{3/2}$ cells at all times).
+Likewise, we do not check the validity of the process of computing this PCPP proof nor the process of computing the functions F, C and C' (or the process of transporting x and y).
+What we do check is the displayed values of C(x), C(y) and $C'(i, x_i)$ (as well as areas that are supposed to be "inactive"; see Figure 3).
+Here we refer to parts of the environment for which we prescribe no action.
+Recall that these regions are supposed to maintain their state, and the tester should check this too.
+Hence, we get